Duchenne Dash: Dash Around the World FAQs

 How far is the event?

-Do we need to have a name for our team?
+Do we need to have a team name?

 How can I register?